NIAEFEUP/niployments/services/image-registry/README.md

 ```

 ## Add a webhook in Harbor
-In the project with your image add a webhook for artifact push events.
+In the project with your image, add a webhook for artifact push events.
 Use the Fully Qualified Domain Name (FQDN) of the keel service and the correct endpoint for Harbor events.
 FQDNs follow the following pattern in Kubernetes `<service-name>.<namespace>.svc.<cluster-domain>`; usually, the cluster domain is `cluster.local`.
 It should look something like this:

 > http://keel.keel.svc.cluster.local:9300/v1/webhooks/harbor